icpc/ccs-specs/Contest_API.md

 Accounts exist in the API primarily for configuration from a contest archive, or an administrator comparing one CCS to another.
 It is expected that non-admin roles never see passwords, and typically do not see accounts other than their own.

+The account endpoint exists so that the clients can tell which account (and hence which person or team) they are logged in as.
+It is not expected to exist in a contest archive, and will fail with a 401 error code if the client is not authenticated.

 #### Examples